Best way to send money internationally: a guide to international wire transfers

 Hidden fees and FX rates

 Several costs are associated with international wire transfers.
-Here are the key fees to know:
+Here are the key fees to understand:

 Limitations and regulations

-International wire transfers in Canada are governed by local banking regulations and the policies of transfer service providers.
-While there is no legal dollar limit to how much you can transfer internationally, individual banks or transfer services may have their own limits and rules.
+Local banking regulations and the policies of transfer service providers govern international wire transfers in Canada.
+While there’s no legal limit on how much you can send abroad, individual banks or money transfer services may impose their own limits or require additional documentation for large transactions.

 Risks and safety measures

-Wire transfers are generally considered to be a secure method of transferring funds.
+Wire transfers are generally considered a secure method of transferring funds and are a reliable way to send money internationally.
 However, there are some associated risks:

 • Scammers can convince you to wire money by impersonating legitimate entities.